anamiikajha/CustomerSentimentEvaluation/README.md

 # Jupyter Notebooks
-En samling af Jupyter Notebooks som dokumenterer python scripts som hjælpeværktøjer, databearbejdning og visualisering, og som blandt andet hjælper Ballerup Kommune med at:
+A collection of Jupyter Notebooks that document python scripts as auxiliary tools, data processing and visualization, and which, among other things, help Ballerup Municipality to:
-* Hente data fra Tinglysnigen
+* Retrieve data from the land registry
-* Berige geodata med metadata fra geodata-info.dk
+* Enrich geodata with metadata from geodata-info.dk
-* Stemningsanalyse i facebookgrupper
+* Mood analysis in Facebook groups
-* Udtrække tekst fra plandokument-PDF'er
+* Extract text from plan document PDFs
-* Hente oplysninger om biler på baggrund af nummerplader
+* Retrieve information about cars based on number plates